Greek markets plunge as defiant PM Tsipras sets up clash with EU

 Spanish, Italian and Portuguese 10-year bond yields were up 8-12 bps on the day, with the fact that the European Central Bank will start buying government bonds next month tempering contagion from Greece.

-Other defence mechanisms, such as the European Stability Mechanism bailout fund, were helping to insulate the rest of Europe for now.
+Other defense mechanisms, such as the European Stability Mechanism bailout fund, were helping to insulate the rest of Europe for now.

 "Part of the problem is both sides feel emboldened.
 Greece is in a better economic situation than it was before ... and the government has a strong mandate from the people to change," said Ilan Solot, a strategist at Brown Brothers Harriman.